Spending in retirement: Withdrawal strategies and tax tips

-You've spent your career saving for retirement—maybe, like Mary, mostly in your 401(k).
-But once you retire, how do you switch to spending?
+You've spent your career saving for retirement.
+But once you retire, how do you switch to spending those funds?

 - Calculate how much of that need is met by Social Security, pensions, annuities, and work income.

-- To cover the remaining amount, categorize your savings into 2 buckets:
+- To cover the remaining amount, categorize your savings into two buckets:

-- Accounts built with after-tax dollars, such as bank accounts and investments that are not tax-deferred.
-Options such as a Roth individual retirement account (IRA) or Roth 401(k) also allow tax-free distribution in retirement.2
+Accounts built with after-tax dollars, such as bank accounts and investments that aren’t tax-deferred.
+Options such as a Roth IRA or Roth 401(k) also allow tax-free distribution in retirement.1

 Next, consider withdrawing from accounts that are taxable to you—regardless of whether you spend or reinvest those distributions.
 Examples include capital gains, dividends, and interest.
 (Keep in mind that these different types of distribution may be taxed at different rates.)

-For most retirees, it’s generally best to avoid withdrawing more than the RMD from tax-deferred accounts generally should be the last choice.
-This is due to the way these accounts are taxed—every dollar withdrawn from tax-deferred accounts is taxed as ordinary income.
+For most retirees, it’s generally best to avoid withdrawing more than the RMD from tax-deferred accounts because every dollar withdrawn is taxed as ordinary income.

-However, if you're in a year in which your overall income is lower than normal, or if you feel your future tax rate will go up, you may want to think differently.
-Consider drawing from tax-deferred money up until the point that it would push you into the next marginal tax bracket.
+However, if your overall income is lower than normal one year, or if you feel your future tax rate will go up, you might consider drawing from tax-deferred accounts—only until it would push you into the next marginal tax bracket.

-You also may opt to draw from tax-deferred money for heirs likely to be in a high future tax bracket.
-It may benefit them to inherit taxable assets because those assets enjoy a “step-up in basis.”
-That means the capital gains tax on the assets are based on the value when inherited, not the original purchase price for the relative who bequeathed them.
+It may benefit them to inherit taxable assets because those assets enjoy a step-up in basis, meaning the capital gains tax on the assets are based on the value when inherited rather than the original purchase price.
 That can often result in a significant tax savings.

-Consult your tax advisor before making decisions.
 No single withdrawal strategy is right for everyone.
-But how you spend, plus the market conditions at the time, can have a big impact on how long your money lasts (also known as “sequence risk”).
-Ask questions until you’re comfortable and clear about your plan.
+But how you spend, plus the market conditions at the time, can have a big impact on how long your money lasts.
+Consult a financial professional or tax advisor before making any major decisions.

 Insurance products and plan administrative services provided through Principal Life Insurance Company®.
-Principal Funds, Inc. is distributed by Principal Funds Distributor, Inc. Securities offered through Principal Securities, Inc., 800-547-7754, member SIPC and/or independent broker-dealers.
-Principal Life, and Principal Securities are members of the Principal Financial Group®, Des Moines, IA 50392.
+Principal Funds, Inc. is distributed by Principal Funds Distributor, Inc. Securities offered through Principal Securities, Inc., member SIPC and/or independent broker/dealers.
+Referenced companies are members of the Principal Financial Group®, Des Moines, IA 50392.
 Certain investment options and contract riders may not be available in all states or U.S. commonwealths.